cloudability/javascript-style-guide/README.md

     var i;
     ```

+  - Module dependencies go at the top of the file and divided into ordered sections:
+    - Sections ordered by type:
+      - Libraries (lodash, react, etc.)
+      - Module type (datastores then components, or business logic then models)
+      - Templates last
+    - Each section is alphabetical

-  - Assign variables at the top of their scope.
-This helps avoid issues with variable declaration and assignment hoisting related issues.
+  - Assign variables where they are used, not at the top like in the old days of C.  This makes it easier to read, and the linter enforces block-scope, therefore avoiding common gotchas caused by variable hoisting.

     ```javascript
     // bad
     function() {
-      test();
-      console.log('doing stuff..');

-      //..other stuff..
+      var name;
+      var age;
+      var classes;

-      var name = getName();
+      name = getName();

       if (name === 'test') {
         return false;
       }

+      age = getAge();

+      if (age < 3) {
+        return false;
+      }

+      classes = getClasses();
+      ...

       return name;
     }